William Thomas (Islwyn): Later life

-While in Swansea, Thomas became engaged to Ann Bowen.
+While Thomas was in Swansea, he became engaged to Ann Bowen.
 She died in 1853, at the young age of twenty, which became a source of poetic inspiration to him.
-At the suggestion of Lady Llanover, he took his bardic name from Mynyddislwyn, the mountain above his home.
+According to tradition, Lady Llanover suggested he adopt “Islwyn” as his bardic name from Mynyddislwyn, the mountain above his home.
 Subsequently he was a regular winner of local Eisteddfod prizes from the 1850s onwards.

-The best-known poem of Thomas is entitled Y Storm (The Storm), a long philosophical poem over 9,000 lines long.
+In 1853, he won a prize at the Cefn-coed-y-cymmer eisteddfod for his poem Abraham yn aberthu Isaacan and for an elegy to Thomas Price (Carnhuanawc), the Welsh historian, literary figure and polymath, at the Abergavenny Eisteddfod.

+Thomas wrote poetry in Welsh and English and produced two books of poems, one of which was published in 1854 and the other of which was published in 1867.
+His prize-winning poem Ymweliad y Doethion a Bethlehem (The Visit of the Magi to Bethlehem) was published in 1871.
+His two best-known poems are entitled Y Storm (The Storm), each of which is almost six thousand lines long and which he wrote in response to the sudden death of Anne Bowen.
+Thomas (1988) observed:

+'In some respects they differ from each other, though both reflect his thoughts about life, its trials and tribulations, and about death.'

 His poems are noted for their confident expressions of Christian faith, expectation of reunion in heaven, fulfilment of Christian duty and completion of a life fulfilled in God's work.
 He began preaching in 1854.
 And he was ordained a Calvinistic Methodist minister in 1859.
 However, he never took charge of a chapel as was the custom with the Calvinist Methodists at the time.
 Daniel Jenkyns remained minister of Babell Chapel, Cwmfelinfach.
 But Thomas was a regular preacher there for more than 20 years while undertaking his ongoing work.

 In 1864 Thomas married Martha Davies, Ann Bowen's stepsister.
 He edited several periodicals, the Welsh column of the Cardiff Times, South Wales Daily News and Gwladgarwr.
 His poetry was not always greatly regarded in his own lifetime.
-However, it found favour after his death and is now thought to be amongst the finest of the nineteenth century.
+However, it found favour after his death.
+Wade and Wade (1909) opined that Thomas 'is generally allowed to have been the finest Welsh poet of the century.'
+Graves (1917) called him 'the Welsh Wordsworth'.
+Roderick (1981) described him as 'Monmouthshire's main and most important contributor to Welsh literature'.
+And Thomas (1988) described him as the greatest poet of Gwent in the 19th century.

-Thomas wrote twenty-nine poems in English.

 Thomas died from bronchitis in Ynysddu in 1878.
 He is buried in Babell Chapel, Cwmfelinfach, where there is a monolith to his memory.